KLASSCI/ Docs

 • Code du niveau (required) — a short, unique code (BTS1, L1, M2).
 Should stay stable over time: it's what exports and imports use to find the level.

-• Année d'étude (dropdown) — position in the cursus (1st year, 2nd year, 3rd year...).
+• Année d'étude (optional) — position in the cursus (1st year, 2nd year, 3rd year...).
 Used to compute the student's academic progression.

 • Libellé complet (optional) — the long form, e.g., Brevet de Technicien Supérieur - Première Année.
 Used in some official documents (attestations, formal report cards).